 Lindavia contains the taxa that were formerly included in the Cyclotella comta group, including species in the genera Puncticulata and Handmannia based on Nakov et al. (2015).
+This page was updated in 2026 to reflect the genus Pantocsekiella, which has irregular proximal striae and lacking central areolae (Ács et al. 2016).

 The name Puncticulata (Håkansson 2002) is illegitimate.
 Furthermore, both Puncticulata and Handmannia are later synonyms of Lindavia (Nakov et al. 2015).
 A rimoportula positioned on the valve face was recognized as synapomorphy for the group of taxa including Cyclotella comta, C. ocellata and Pliocaenicus.
 To reflect priority according to the ICN and monophyletic taxa, Nakov et al. transferred species with this shared, derived feature of a rimoportula on the valve face into the genus Lindavia.